richardpct/macos-packages/README.md

 - libevent
 - tmux
 - tree
+- make

 # Usage
-With your normal user account (no root):
+All the following commands should be performed with your normal user account (no root).

+To display all commands available:

+    $ make

+or

+    $ make help

+To install all packages:

     $ cd macos-packages
-    $ make DEST_DIR=~/opt
+    $ make DEST_DIR=~/opt all

-Using the optional DEST_DIR parameter will instruct Make to install the packages in this directory, thus the previous command will install packages in ~/opt directory.
+Using the optional DEST_DIR parameter will instruct Make to install the packages in this directory, thus the previous command will install the packages in ~/opt directory.